mintdigital/weekly-tech-challenge/08-may-17/README.md

 # Character Frequency

+_This challenge is heavily inspired by Advent Of code_

 We have recorded a repeating message signal.
 This is kept in `input.txt`.
 However, the data seems quite corrupted - almost too badly to recover. **Almost**.

 It is your job to figure out which character is most frequent for each position.
 For example, suppose we had recorded the following messages: